bonitasoft/bonita-doc/md/user-authentication-overview.md

 **Logout**

-In Bonita BPM Portal, if a user clicks on the logout button, both the Engine session and HTTP session will be invalidated.
+In Bonita Portal, if a user clicks on the logout button, both the Engine session and HTTP session will be invalidated.

-## How does the Bonita BPM Portal know if a user is authenticated?
+## How does the Bonita Portal know if a user is authenticated?

-The Bonita BPM Portal checks if a valid Bonita BPM Engine session ([APISession](https://github.com/bonitasoft/bonita-engine/blob/${varVersion}.0/bpm/bonita-api/bonita-common-api/src/main/java/org/bonitasoft/engine/session/APISession.java) object) is found in the
+The Bonita Portal checks if a valid Bonita Engine session ([APISession](https://github.com/bonitasoft/bonita-engine/blob/${varVersion}.0/bpm/bonita-api/bonita-common-api/src/main/java/org/bonitasoft/engine/session/APISession.java) object) is found in the
 `apiSession`
 attribute inside the HttpRequest.
 If the engine session is still valid, the user will have access to the required resource.